 School-aged children will be enrolled in local schools during the school year.
 Preschool aged and younger children may participate in SafeHouse’s therapeutic childcare, depending on their needs.
-SafeHouse employs a full-time Child Case Manager who assesses and helps develop appropriate resources for the children living in the shelter.
-Each week, children aged 6-13 attend therapeutic support groups where they learn more about safety, violence and dealing with related emotions.
+Each week, children of all ages are offered therapeutic support groups where they learn more about safety, violence and dealing with related emotions.

 Am I eligible for the shelter or community services if I have been raped or otherwise sexually assaulted?

-Yes, all victims of domestic violence or sexual assault are eligible for services.
-If you are in danger following a rape or sexual assault, you may need to enter the shelter for your safety.
+If you are in danger following a rape or sexual assault, you may be eligible for shelter services for your safety.
 If you are able to return home safely, free counseling services are available to you.
 You may also participate in other programs which will be assessed during an initial counseling session at SafeHouse.

 What will it cost for me to come to shelter?

 SafeHouse is a non-profit organization.
-All the services provided by SafeHouse to our clients are free of charge.
+All the services provided by SafeHouse are free of charge.